twigjs/twig.js/README.md

 * for / else / endfor
 * set

-Filters are not yet supported, but most of the expression syntax is implemented.
+A limited set of filters are supported (with more coming) and most of the expression syntax is implemented.

 # Usage